One challenge – five solutions

 Innovative brake discs:

-Most particulate emissions in traffic are not caused by fuel combustion, but by the wear and tear of disc brakes and tires, which accounts for about a third of the pollutants emitted in urban centers.
-Reducing these emissions would thus make a major contribution to making mobility sustainable.
+Most particulate emissions in traffic are not caused by fuel combustion, but by the wear and tear of disc brakes and tires, which accounts for about a third of the pollutants emitted in urban centers and therefore represents a significant environmental burden.
+Reducing particulate matter would thus make a major contribution to sustainable mobility.
 This is what Bosch aims to achieve with its innovative brake disc.
 Thanks to a special tungsten carbide coating, the iDisc generates up to 90 percent less brake dust than conventional models.
 It is also much more resistant to wear.
 Depending on the coating thickness, the iDisc is twice as durable as a normal brake disc.
 This especially benefits electric vehicles.
 Thanks to regenerative braking, their brakes are not under as much strain, but rust film tends to develop on the friction rings.
 This does not occur with the corrosion-resistant iDisc, which makes braking maneuvers safer.

-In the future, e-mobility will make a major contribution to making mobility sustainable.
+E-mobility will make a major contribution to the sustainable mobility of tomorrow.
 Given the urgency of climate change, however, the transition calls for a comprehensive approach that combines innovative technology and digital services.
 To reach the climate goals set out in the Paris agreement, the internal combustion engine will have to run increasingly on carbon-neutral fuels, and the focus will need to shift to alternatives to owning a car.